Asynchronous Control-State Choreographies: Introduction

 The picture changes slightly in the presence of {\em choreographies}, i.e. FSMs that prescribe the rendez-vous synchronisation \cite{basu:popl2012}.
 In this case the peers are projections of a choreography, and synchronisability becomes {\em realisability} of the given choreography.
 As shown in \cite{schewe:foiks2020} the rendez-vous composition of the projected peers coincides with the choreography, whereas in general projections of a rendez-vous composition of arbitrary peers may not coincide with the given peers.
 Also the distinction between {\em language synchronisability} based only on the message traces, and {\em synchronisability} based in addition on the stable configurations reached becomes obsolete.
 The main result in \cite{schewe:foiks2020} shows that under these restrictive circumstances realisability can be characterised by two simple necessary conditions that both together are sufficient.
 Actually, a hint on the sufficiency of these conditions was already given by the compositional approach to choreographies and the associated proof of realisability \cite{benyagoub:nfm2018}.
 This compositional approach has been extended in \cite{benyagoub:abz2020} taking the new insights into account.

 However, this final characterisation of realisable choreographies also highlights the limitations of viewing P2P systems as systems of communicating FSMs.
 In fact, a choreography defined by an FSM is a purely sequential system description.
-As such it is far too limited to capture the needs of P2P systems even on a very high level of abstraction.
-For instance, a peer may send multiple messages at the same time; different peers may operate asynchronously; it may not be required that all sent messages are received; peers may even disappear without receiving messages addressed to them.
-It is necessary to provide a more sophisticated notion of choreography capturing these possible cases.
+The purpose of a choreography is to provide a high-level prescription of how the interaction in a P2P system is supposed to proceed.
+Using FSMs for this is too simple to capture the needs of P2P systems even on a very high level of abstraction.
+For instance, a peer may send multiple messages at the same time, different peers may operate asynchronously, it may not be required that all sent messages are received, and peers may even disappear without receiving messages addressed to them.
+Therefore, it is necessary to provide a more sophisticated notion of choreography capturing these possible cases.
+It is necessary to capture the intrinsic (asynchronous) parallelism while excluding at the same time pathological behaviour that can result from arbirtrary collections of peers.
 Then the realisability problem can be reinvestigated on grounds of more expressive choreographies.

 \paragraph{Our Contribution.}